 Any of these events could lead to clinical study delays, failure to obtain regulatory approval or impact our ability to successfully commercialize our products.
 Some of these events could be the basis for FDA or equivalent foreign regulator action, including injunction, recall, seizure, or total or partial suspension of production.
-As an example, we source a significant number of materials used in the manufacture of our products from China; the severity of the coronavirus (COVID-19) pandemic could make access to our existing supply chain difficult or impossible and could materially impact our business.
+The severity of the coronavirus (COVID-19) pandemic could make access to our existing supply chain difficult or impossible and could materially impact our business.

-We rely on limited sources of supply for the drug components for each of DSTAT and BCV, and any disruption in the chain of supply for either of these product candidates may cause delays in their development and commercialization.
+We rely on limited sources of supply for the drug components for each of our product candidates including, BCV, ONC201 and DSTAT, and any disruption in the chain of supply for any of these product candidates may cause delays in their development and commercialization.

 Manufacturing of drug components is subject to certain FDA and comparable foreign qualifications with respect to manufacturing standards.
 We have validated the BCV drug substance manufacturing process at our selected contractor that will produce the commercial supply and possible procurement supply of drug substance.
-We have selected our BCV commercial and possible procurement tablet and suspension manufacturers to optimize tablet and suspension formulation production to meet forecasted commercial and procurement demand.
-There can be no assurance that such transfer to the selected vendors will be successful.
+We have selected our BCV commercial and possible procurement tablet and suspension manufacturers and have validated both manufacturing processes.
+We are currently scaling up the tablet and suspension manufacturing process to meet forecasted procurement demand.
+There can be no assurance that the manufacturing at commercial scale will be successful or will be completed in a timely fashion.
+If we are unable to successfully scale up to meet commercial demands our business could be materially harmed.

 We plan to validate the DSTAT drug substance and drug product processes prior to regulatory approval.
 It is our expectation that only one supplier of drug substance and one supplier of drug product will be qualified as vendors for both DSTAT and BCV with the FDA.
 If supply from an approved vendor is interrupted, there could be a significant disruption in commercial supply.
 An alternative vendor would need to be qualified through an NDA supplement which could result in further delay.
 The FDA or other regulatory agencies outside of the United States may also require additional studies if a new drug substance or drug product supplier is relied upon for commercial production.